Dusun people: Cuisine

 The Liwan Dusun are known for their white linabok (leaf rice), linatok do mundok (boiled cassava), and soko om tuntui (boiled bamboo shoots and steamed banana flower), among others.
 The Tindal Dusun of Kota Belud are known for their tombowtong kiningkinan (special herb dishes) and taduk vegetable (araceae sheath) while the Kimaragang Dusun known for their gisak or gisakan soup (cow or buffalo intestine soup) and tonsom (rice or old corn that is ground and fried without oil, or can also use cassava, fish and banana stems).
 An exotic food of the Dusuns known as butod (Rhynchophorus vulneratus) is commonly served during Dusun festivals, with recent modern infusions mixed with sushi and pizza served within Dusun restaurants and coffeehouse around Sabah.
 Apart from the bambangan, the tarap fruit (Artocarpus odoratissimus) are also the common fruit delicacy among the Dusuns people.
+The Dusuns are known for their sup terjun (jumping soup) and gorouk soup (winter melon soup).